simongravelle/nmrformd/docs/source/tutorials/isotropic-system.rst

     The *u.transfer_to_memory(stop=501)*, is optional, it only serve to reduce the number of frames, and therefore reduce the duration of the calculation.
-Feel free to remove it, or change its value.
+Feel free to remove it, or increase its value.

+.. container:: justify

     Note : the figures here have been generated using the full trajectory (i.e. without *u.transfer_to_memory(stop=501)*),
     but its takes a few minutes to complete.

+.. container:: justify

     The MDAnalysis universe *u* contains both topology (atoms types, masses, etc.) and trajectory (atom positions at every frame).

+.. container:: justify

     Let us extract a few information from the universe, such as number of molecules, timestep, and total duration: